 Typical measles is reliably diagnosed on clinical grounds; laboratory diagnosis may be necessary in cases of modified or atypical measles.

 Detection of wild-type measles virus genome in an appropriate specimen (not routinely performed for diagnosis as sensitivity is lower than serologic techniques), or

 Isolation and Identification of the virus

 However, virus isolation is technically difficult.
 It is not routinely performed for diagnosis as sensitivity is lower than serologic techniques.

-Serologic confirmation of measles infection depends on a fourfold rise in antibody titer between acute-phase and convalescent-phase sera (where the second serum sample is collected at least 10 days after the first, acute sample) or on demonstration of measles specific IgM antibody in a single serum specimen drawn between 1 and 2 weeks after the onset of rash.
+Serologic confirmation of measles infection depends on a fourfold rise in antibody titer between acute-phase and convalescent-phase sera (where the second serum sample is collected at least 10 days after the first, acute sample) or on the demonstration of measles specific IgM antibody in a single serum specimen drawn between 1 and 2 weeks after the onset of rash.
 IgM antibody levels peak after about 7-10 days and then decline rapidly, and rarely detected after 6-8 weeks.

-ELISA, HI, Nt tests all may be used to measure measles antibodies, though ELISA is the most practical method.
+ELISA, HI, and neutralization tests all may be used to measure measles antibodies, though ELISA is the most practical method.
 IgG antibody levels peak within about 4 weeks and persist long after infection.

 The major part of the immune response is directed against the viral nucleoprotein.
 Patients with subacute sclerosing panencephalitis (SSPE) display an exaggerated antibody response, with titers 10 to 100 fold higher than those seen in typical convalescent sera.

-Haemagglutination–inhibition tests or ELISA antibody assays are most practical, but plaque reduction neutralization tests are the most sensitive and specific.
+Haemagglutination–inhibition tests or ELISA antibody assays are the most practical, but plaque reduction neutralization tests are the most sensitive and specific.
 The virus has been isolated from respiratory tract secretions and rarely from urine or circulating lymphocytes during the prodromal phase of illness or within a few days after the rash onset.

 Very high measles antibody titers aside from acute infection and SSPE are regularly seen in autoimmune chronic active hepatitis and occasionally in systemic lupus erythematosus.